Macrometacorp/docs/docs/cep/examples/data-summarization.md

 INSERT INTO SensorIdTemperatureStream
 SELECT sensorId,
 -- Calculate average, and maximum for `temperature`, by grouping events by `sensorId`.
-       avg(temperature) as avgTemperature,
+       avg(temperature) AS avgTemperature,
-       max(temperature) as maxTemperature
+       max(temperature) AS maxTemperature
 -- Aggregate events over `30 seconds` sliding window FROM TemperatureStream window time(30 sec)
 GROUP BY sensorId